deNBI/cloud-portal-webapp/README.md

 ### Installation

 * If Compodoc is not already installed use npm.
 It will install Compodoc automatically.
+Use the following command in the cloud-portal-webapp directory.
 ~~~BASH
 npm install
 ~~~